 Students in an Employment Law course will participate in a LARP to introduce them to the pros and cons surrounding the use of stock options by American corporations of all sizes as compensation incentives to outside directors.
-The fact situation to be given to the students will be as follows: Moving the plant will allow the company to lower its price, increase its profits, recapture market share, and institute a stock buy-back plan.
+The fact situation to be given to the students will be as follows: Entropy Corporation's Board of Directors is contemplating the shut-down of its plant in Anywhere, Ohio, and offshoring the work to India where the work can be done much more cheaply.
+This strategy has already been utilized by several of Entropy's competitors who have been able to undercut Entropy's price and take several points off its market share.
+Entropy has been very generous in the granting of stock options to its top executives and to its Board of Directors.
+Moving the plant will allow the company to lower its price, increase its profits, recapture market share, and institute a stock buy-back plan.
 Approximately 2,000 employees will be laid off from the Anywhere plant.
 The unemployment rate in Anywhere is already above the national average.

 The students will be assigned roles from a list of stakeholders with legitimate interests affected by stock options.
 The list of potential stakeholders will include: the CEO/Chairman of the Board, an inside director who is not an officer, an outside director serving on the compensation committee, a hedge fund manager with a large stake in the corporation, a shareholder activist with one share of stock, the union, a rank-and-file employee, a small retail investor, a compensation consultant, the mayor of the town where the corporation's plant is located, an investigative reporter for a television news magazine, a reporter for a financial newspaper, the mayor of the town in the foreign country where the plant may be relocated, an environmental activist, national politicians from both the Democrat and Republican parties, and members of the United States and Anywhere Chambers of Commerce.
 Each student must research their stakeholder and stock options and how their stakeholder would react to the fact situation.
 They will then be required to role play from the standpoint of their assigned stakeholder and interact with the other students.
-Students should consider whether the closing of the plant is a reasonable action from the perspective of the stakeholder they represent, taking into consideration the history of stock options, Wall Street's attitude toward plant closings, the social costs associated with plant closings, the efficacy of stock buyback plans, and the ethics of the proposed plant closing and its relationship to stock options.
+Students should consider whether the closing of the plant is a reasonable action from the perspective of the stakeholder they represent, taking into consideration the history of stock options, Wall Street's attitude toward plant closinas, the social costs associated with plant closings, the efficacy of stock buyback plans, and the ethics of the proposed plant closing and its relationship to stock options.